nanoutils/nanoutils/README.md

 ## Roadmap

 * [ ] Create methods list (in progress)
-* [ ] Complete all lodash methods with 100% tests and types coverage
+* [ ] Complete all Ramda/lodash methods with 100% tests and types coverage
 * [ ] Create a to split nanoutils to separated packages
 * [ ] Try to reduce methods sizes even more